Privacy Policy

 • Keep our records up to date.

-• Work out which of our products and services may interest you and telling you about them.
+• Work out which of the Tide Products and Services may be of interest to you and tell you about them.

-• Develop products and services, our pricing for them and types of Members that may want to use them.
+• Develop Tide Products and Services, our pricing for them and types of members that may want to use them.

 Documentary data Details about you that are stored in documents in different formats, or copies of them.
-This could include things like your passport, driver’s licence, photographs or birth certificate.
+This could include things like your passport, driver’s licence, birth certificate, photographs of invoices, bills and other documents.
 Identifying, investigating, reporting and preventing fraud, money laundering and other crime.

 Fulfilling our contract with you.